- About us

 Drought assistance land rent deferral

-As a further hardship assistance measure, the payment date for all Category 11 drought declared invoices has been extended until 1 July 2017.
-No penalty interest will accrue on overdue balances during the 2016–17 financial year.
+As a further hardship assistance measure, the payment date for all Category 11 drought declared invoices for the 2017–18 financial year have been extended until 1 July 2018.
+No penalty interest will accrue on overdue balances during the 2017–18 financial year.